Updated August 24, 2023

 Step 10: If you observe, one drop-down list is available for MONTH & REGION in the chart.
 These are the controls for the chart.

 Step 11: If you want to show the result only for Jan, you can select the Jan month from the drop-down list.

 Step 12: It will show the results only for Jan.
 The important thing is not only in the chart section but also in the pivot region.

 Step 13: A pivot chart controls the pivot, and a pivot table controls the pivot chart.
 Now the filter is applied in the pivot chart, but I can also release the filter in the pivot table.

 All these while you worked with filters in Excel.
 But we have visual filters in Excel.
 Slicers are visual filters to filter out any particular category for us.

 In our previous section, we selected the Month from the drop-down list either on the pivot chart or on the pivot field, but using SLICERS, we can visually.

 Step 1: Place a cursor inside the pivot table.

 Step 2: Go to Option and select Insert Slicer.

-Step 5: Now you can control both table and chart from the SLICERS itself.
-As per the selection you make in the slicer both table and chart will show their results accordingly.
+Step 5: Now, you can control the table and chart from the SLICERS.
+As per your selection in the slicer, the table and chart will show their results accordingly.